mrbiglari/the-go-way/notes/Interfaces.md

 In this example, `Printer` functions as an abstraction: it defines _what_ must be done (`Print()`), but not _how_.
 The type `MyPrinter` provides a concrete implementation of this interface.

+## ⚠️ Implicit Implementation of Interfaces

-> ⚠️ _Warning:_ In Go, interface satisfaction is implicit, which introduces both advantages and trade-offs.
+In Go, interface satisfaction is implicit, which introduces both advantages and trade-offs.
 This feature is central to Go's design philosophy, but also requires careful handling to avoid unintended issues.

 ### Benefits of Implicit Interfaces